 We reviewed forecasted information, assessed reasonableness of the forecasted operating results and uses and sources of cash used in management's assessment.
 This testing included inquiries with management, comparison of prior period forecasts to actual results, assessment of available financing, consideration of positive and negative evidence impacting management's forecasts, market and industry factors.

 /s/ Friedman LLP

 We have served as the Company's auditor since 2020.
-Marlton, New Jersey April 29, 2021
+Marlton, New Jersey April 29, 2021, except for Note 13, as to which is dated October 29, 2021

 BIORESTORATIVE THERAPIES, INC. AND SUBSIDIARY CONSOLIDATED BALANCE SHEETS